-Examples The following example enables both traffic shaping and per-virtual circuit queueing:
+The following example enables both traffic shaping and per-virtual circuit queueing:

-Command Description frame-relay class Associates a map class with an interface or subinterface. frame-relay custom-queue-list Specifies a custom queue to be used for the VC queueing associated with a specified map class. frame-relay priority-group Assigns a priority queue to VCs associated with a map class. frame-relay traffic-rate Configures all the traffic-shaping characteristics of a VC in a single command. map-class frame-relay Specifies a map class to define QoS values for an SVC.
+Command Description frame-relay class Associates a map class with an interface or subinterface. frame-relay custom-queue-list Specifies a custom queue to be used for the VC queueing associated with a specified map class. frame-relay priority-group Assigns a priority queue to VCs associated with a map class, rather than the default first-come-first-served queueing.

+Command Description frame-relay traffic-rate Configures all the traffic shaping characteristics of a VC in a single command. map-class frame-relay Specifies a map class to define QoS values for an SVC.